 Spray painting the rusty patio furniture

 Once the items were clean, it was time to spray paint patio furniture.
 First I applied a generous coat of white Rustoleum Painter’s Touch primer.
 I like Painter’s Touch better than regular Rustoleum.
 It seems less prone to drip and run.
-A can costs $3.87 at Home Depot.
+A can costs around $4.

 Rustoleum is supposed to be able to penetrate rust and keep it from spreading.
 It seemed to work for me.